outofcoffee/imposter/docs/tips_tricks.md

 You can make use of Imposter mocks as standalone Docker containers.

-Here's a simple overview:

-1. Create a simple _Dockerfile_ that extends `outofcoffee/imposter` and adds your desired properties as its `CMD`.
-2. Add your mock configuration and mock data to `/opt/imposter/config` within the Docker image.
+See [bundling configuration](bundle.md#docker-bundles) for details on how to bundle your configuration and mock data into a Docker image.
-3. Build an image from your _Dockerfile_.

-Now, when you start a container from your image, your standalone mock container will start, load your configuration and mock data, and listen for connections.

 ## Testcontainers integration